DaanHoogendoorn/px-to-rem.nvim/README.md

 A simple Neovim plugin to convert px to rem, with a source for the fantastic [blink.cmp](https://github.com/saghen/blink.cmp) completion plugin.

+I made this purely for my own use, but feel free to use it in your own config.
+PRs are welcome!

 ## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):